cs50nestm/cs50labs/commandline/README.md

 has an argument count of two.

-The second argument, **argv**, stands for "argument vector", and is the actual array representing the arguments themselves.
+The second argument, `argv`, stands for argument vector, and is the actual array representing the arguments themselves.
 Each value in the array is a string.

 <img src="http://labs.cs50nestm.net/argc2.png" width="350">